Why You Have Blurry Vision After Waking Up: Causes, Treatments & Relief

 • Maintain proper eyelid hygiene

-• Use preservative-free lubricating drops
+• Use lubricating eye drops if needed

 • Avoid sleeping in contact lenses

-• Reduce screen time before bed
+• Limit screen time before bed

 • Stay well hydrated